 2.3.1 Approval of a U.S. TAG Administrator.
-The ExSC, upon recommendation of its designee if any, shall make all decisions concerning the assignment of U.S. TAG Administrators for all U.S. TAGs, including the granting, continuance, or withdrawal of assignment to an external organization or to ANSI in accordance with section 2.4.
+The ExSC shall make all decisions concerning the assignment of U.S. TAG Administrators for all U.S. TAGs, including the granting, continuance, or withdrawal of assignment to an external organization or to ANSI in accordance with section 2.4.
 ANSI normally looks to the body that develops national standards in a particular standards area to serve as the U.S. TAG Administrator.
 If more than one organization is interested in serving as the TAG Administrator, the ExSC shall base its decision on all relevant information provided.

-In determining the assignment of a U.S. TAG Administrator, the ExSC and its designee shall follow the guiding principle that assignment shall be made to an external organization wherever reasonably possible, pursuant to the criteria in 2.3.1.2.
+In determining the assignment of a U.S. TAG Administrator, the ExSC shall follow the guiding principle that assignment shall be made to an external organization wherever reasonably possible, pursuant to the criteria in 2.3.1.2.